Invention of the telephone

 Replica of the telettrofono at Museo Nazionale Scienza e Tecnologia Leonardo da Vinci of Milan, Italy, invented by Antonio Meucci and credited by several sources as the first telephone.

 Reis telephone, presented to the Physical Society of Frankfurt, Germany on 26 October 1861.
 The first device to transmit a voice via electronic signals and for that the first modern telephone.

-The invention of the telephone was the culmination of work done by more than one individual, and led to an array of lawsuits relating to the patent claims of several individuals and numerous companies.
-Notable people included in this were Antonio Meucci, Philipp Reis, Elisha Gray and Alexander Graham Bell.
+The invention of the telephone was the culmination of work done by many different people, and led to an array of lawsuits relating to the conflicting patent claims made by several individuals and numerous companies.
+Notable people included in this process were Antonio Meucci, Philipp Reis, Elisha Gray and Alexander Graham Bell.

 Early development

 The concept of the telephone dates back to the string telephone or lover's telephone that has been known for centuries, comprising two diaphragms connected by a taut string or wire.
 Sound waves are carried as mechanical vibrations along the string or wire from one diaphragm to the other.
 The classic example is the tin can telephone, a children's toy made by connecting the two ends of a string to the bottoms of two metal cans, paper cups or similar items.
 The essential idea of this toy was that a diaphragm can collect voice sounds for reproduction at a distance.
 One precursor to the development of the electromagnetic telephone originated in 1833 when Carl Friedrich Gauss and Wilhelm Eduard Weber invented an electromagnetic device for the transmission of telegraphic signals at the University of Göttingen, in Lower Saxony, helping to create the fundamental basis for the technology that was later used in similar telecommunication devices.
 Gauss's and Weber's invention is purported to be the world's first electromagnetic telegraph.